yngtodd/eleven/docs/src/ch00-00-introduction.md

 course with your studies.
 This is especially true with the Bredesen Center as it is intended to be interdisciplinary.
 So let me encourage you to seek out diverse perspectives across the University of Tennessee and Oak Ridge National Lab.
-They are both great places to be.
+They are both great places to study and do research.

 When I studied at UT, I stradled the Math, Statistics, and Computer Science departments.
-If it is not already clear from above, I hold most strongly to the Computer Science department, but both the Math and Statistics departments have their strengths.
+If it is not already clear from above, I hold most strongly to the Computer Science department, but both the Math and Statistics Departments have their strengths.
 Feel free to ask me questions about my experience at UT.
 Though I will be biased, I may be able to help orient you as you seek out courses and research during your time at UT.
 Fair warning, I will likely encourage you